Alblfbv/rainfall/level1/walkthrough.md

 ### BINARY BEHAVIOR

-- main allocates 80 bytes on stack
+- main allocates buffer on stack
-- gets is then performed to fill this buffer
+- call to `gets` is then performed to fill this buffer with stdin

 ### EXPLOIT STRATEGY

-- as gets does not limit the number of bytes it reads :
+- as `gets` does not limit the number of bytes it reads :
-  - We can do a stack buffer overflow by overwriting main sEIP with the address of run
+  - We can do a stack buffer overflow by overwriting main sEIP with the address of `run function`
-  - When main's ret instruction (pop EIP + jmp EIP) will be performed, it will jump to run function
+  - When main's ret instruction (pop EIP + jmp EIP) will be performed, it will jump to `run function`

 ### RUN COMMAND